Corrosion Under Insulation (CUI)

 TSA Advantages

-TSA is a tried and trusted corrosion barrier technology designed to stop corrosion under insulation and to protect the external surfaces of process pipework and equipment for extended periods (more than 25 years).
-Thermal Sprayed Aluminium has been used in the downstream petrochemical industry for more than 50 years.
+• Tried and trusted corrosion barrier technology designed to stop corrosion under insulation and to protect the external surfaces of process pipework and equipment for extended periods (more than 25 years) – has been used in the downstream petrochemical industry for 50+ years.

-TSA works by effectively isolating the substrate material (typically carbon steel) from the corrosion environment (electrolyte or conductive liquid), acting as a protective corrosion barrier, to break the corrosion cycle.
-In addition, Thermal Sprayed Aluminium provides secondary protection of the carbon steel as a sacrificial anode.
+• Effectively isolates the substrate material (typically carbon steel) from the corrosion environment (electrolyte or conductive liquid), acting as a protective corrosion barrier, to break the corrosion cycle – provides secondary protection of the carbon steel as a sacrificial anode.